Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Stainless or brass

-Flush bolt holds inactive leaf; deadbolt secures the whole door pair
+Flush bolt holds inactive leaf; deadbolt secures the door pair

 Garden gate (residential)